Greenhouse gas emissions by Turkey: Transport

+As of 2024 2% of cars on the road are hybrid and 1% fully electric, but there are almost no commercial EVs.
+Chinese EVs are subject to a 50% import tariff.
+Turkey's automotive industry makes electric cars locally, which have incentives.
+However the special consumption tax(Turkish) is 10% or more.
+As well as cutting GHG, creation of a domestic electric vehicle market by TOGG is hoped to reduce vehicle running costs, create jobs, and reduce oil imports.
+Introducing smart charging is important to avoid overloading Turkish electricity distribution networks.

 Petrol and diesel taxes are lower than in the neighbouring EU but higher than in oil-producing countries to the south.
-The legality of ridesharing companies is unclear, and taxis could be better integrated with public transport.
+Taxis could be better integrated with public transport.
 However Istanbul taxi regulations are politically deadlocked.
-The central government passed enabling regulations in 2019 for low-emission zones, and at least one municipality is considering creating one.
+The central government has drafted enabling regulations for low-emission zones, but as of 2025 no municipality has created one.
 According to Shura three-quarters of emissions in the transport sector come from road freight transport.
 Sales of fossil-fuelled road vehicles will be banned from 2040.